ameera3/OCR_Expiration_Date/README.md

 # Expiration_Date
 Our team designs software for the Department of Homeland Security’s Next Generation First Responder program.
-When paramedics respond to a medical emergency, they ask the patient about any recent medications she has taken.
-Since a patient’s medication influences which procedures or therapies will be administered, correctly recording and communicating the patient’s recent medication is crucial.
+Imagine that you have had a heart attack.
+The paramedics that treat you need to know which medications you are currently taking, as this will influence which procedures or therapies will be administered.
+However, you are incapacitated and cannot tell them.

+The paramedic looks in your medicine cabinet and finds a vial of medication.
+Correctly recording and quickly communicating your medication to everyone on the medical team is crucial.
 Our team is developing optical character recognition (OCR) software that can correctly read vital information from a photo of a medicine bottle, such as the medication’s name, the dose, the lot number and the expiration date.

 Our experiments show that lot numbers and expiration dates are particularly difficult for off-the-shelf OCR engines, such as Tesseract, to read because they are usually written in a dot-matrix font that varies widely from product to product.
-For example, Tesseract and the Google Text Detection API achieve a 55% and 60% character accuracy respectively on dot matrix fonts.
+For example, Tesseract and the Google Text Detection API achieve a 55% and 60% character accuracy, respectively, on dot matrix fonts.

-To improve the character accuracy and to mitigate the wide variation in dot matrix fonts, we have developed a novel way to ensemble OCR outputs.
-Our current ensemble consists of the Google Document Text Detection API and four models trained using Tesseract's LSTM neural network.
-We achieve over 85% character accuracy with 40 out of 75 test samples achieving perfect 100% character accuracy.
-Further improvement is expected.
+To improve the character accuracy and to mitigate the wide variation in dot matrix fonts, we have developed an image processing pipeline as well as a novel way to ensemble OCR outputs.
+Our current ensemble consists of the Google Document Text Detection API and eight models trained using Tesseract's LSTM neural network.
+We achieve 87% character accuracy with 41 out of 75 test samples achieving perfect 100% character accuracy.
+Our ensemble's character accuracy is an 8% improvement on that of the Google Document Text Detection API.

 The code on Github has five major functions: